Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 Bruuk tensed up reflexively and puffed out his chest, reminding the Shipmaster just what he had lurking under his heavy laborer’s pelt.
 The rest of the crew backed up slightly.
 Good.

-"I’m maybe not be very tall, but I’m *plenty* gods-damn big, and my claws are *very* sharp…"
+"I’m maybe not be very tall, but I’m *plenty* gods-damn big, and my claws are *very* sharp..."

 "Be that as it may," Trrrk’k said evenly, "he is a large Human from what I am told, with an excellent military service record.
 He would grossly overpower you."